SHUBHAMSHARMA-0711/Cab-Booking-System/README.md

 # Cab Booking System

 An application designed for cab booking with features to automate user and application data using databases.
-The primary goal is to create a fast and reliable system for providing and managing real-time data related to cabs, drivers, bookings, etc. The application will handle extensive data manipulation requests, ensuring proper constraints and minimal redundancy, with data organization closely related to real-world entities
+The primary goal is to create a fast and reliable system for providing and managing real-time data related to cabs, drivers, bookings, etc. The application will handle extensive data manipulation requests, ensuring proper constraints and minimal redundancy, with data organization closely related to real-world entities.

 ## Technical Requirements